jorgepena9/RNAseq_PenaDiaz_2023_CroI/RNAseq_analysis.md

 Perform read alignment by using STAR.

-**Note:** As we are working with bacteria and their transcripts consist of single exons without splices, it is possible to replace all features in the third column of the `.gtf` file with "exon", and use the command `--sjdbGTFfeatureExon exon` during genome indexing.
+**Note:** As we are working with bacteria and their transcripts consist of single exons without splices, we replaced all features in the third column of the `.gtf` file with "exon", and then used the command `--sjdbGTFfeatureExon exon` during genome indexing.

 ```
 # Move to required folder